-The latest crop of phones sport a new feature: they’ll make calls over your wi-fi network, avoiding cell minute charges and dead spots.
+Pretty much every mid-to-high end cell phone now has a great feature: they’ll make calls over your Wi-Fi network, avoiding cell minute charges and dead spots.
 This may make you wonder if the purchase of a cell booster is still important.
 It’s a fair question, especially if you have good wi-fi coverage throughout the house.
 We think it’s still important to have a cell booster in your home, and we’re prepared to tell you why.

 Unless you’re prepared to build a second wireless network for guests that’s completely open — and we don’t recommend this — anyone who uses voice over wi-fi will need your wireless password.
 Are you, big burly man that you are, prepared to tell everyone that your wi-fi password is ilovelittlekittens?
+What if your password is a long string of numbers and letters?
 It’s not just the embarrassment of course, there’s the matter of security.
 If you tell someone your password you have no control over who they tell it to.

 Because, really, it doesn’t cost that much…

 Cell boosters are affordable and easy to install.
 Some models don’t require any wiring or outside antennas at all, so why not?
 When it comes right down to it, the answer that we’re trying to give you is yes… you still need a cell booster.
 Ask us again in ten years and we may have a different answer, but as for today…